Genrep-Software/style-guides/c++/cppguide.md

 All declarations can be given internal linkage by placing them in unnamed namespaces.
 Functions and variables can also be given internal linkage by declaring them `static`.
-This means that anything you\'re declaring can\'t be accessed from another file.
+This means that anything you're declaring can't be accessed from another file.
 If a different file declares something with the same name, then the two entities are completely independent.